abhishekarya1/Hash-Define-myNotes/content/devops/git.md

 # Amending last commit (will overwrite a previous commit)
 $ git commit --amend -m "forgot to add a file in repo"

+# Amending last commit (but only change author info and not message)
+$ git commit --amend --no-edit

 # Pushing to remote (if remote is already set)
 $ git push